yuwei4891/DerianoLab-HTGTS/README.md

 # DerianoLab-LAM-HTGTS
 Codes for LAM-HTGTS analysis

-These coded are the pipeline for LAM-HTGTS sequencing analysis.
+These codes are the pipeline for LAM-HTGTS sequencing analysis.

-The common tools were used including: PERL; BWA; samtools; ea-utils; circos; bedtools; R
+The common tools were used including: Perl; BWA; samtools; ea-utils; circos; bedtools; R

 The procedures for processing sequencing reads from MiSeq sequencing fastq reads: